arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_get_api_aqlfunction.md

 on success *HTTP 200* is returned.

 @RESTREPLYBODY{error,boolean,required,}
-boolean flag to indicate that an error occurred (*false* in this case)
+boolean flag to indicate whether an error occurred (*false* in this case)

 @RESTREPLYBODY{code,integer,required,int64}
 the HTTP status code